-The Institute for the Future of Knowledge is a cross-disciplinary ecosystem at the University of Johannesburg, devoted to understanding the relationship between what we know and what will happen, for the purpose of improving both, for everyone.
-The future is an ancient concern.
-Recent advances in computational abilities promise improved predictive performance, yet global events have continued to prove resiliently unpredictable.
-The University of Johannesburg has established the IFK to further its championing of a future- oriented focus for South Africa and the wider region.
-The Institute’s strategy makes virtues of the region’s vices, capitalizing on the acute local awareness of the need for social change, arising from obvious inequalities, through local and international partnerships.
+The Institute for the Future of Knowledge is a transdisciplinary ecosystem at the University of Johannesburg, devoted to understanding the relationship between what we know and what will happen, for the purpose of improving both, for everyone.
+Today’s global problems, challenges and ambitions are complex and interconnected.
+They cannot be solved in the traditional academic silos but through a multidisciplinary ecosystem approach.
+The University of Johannesburg has established the IFK to further its championing of a future-oriented focus for South Africa and the wider region.
+The Institute’s strategy is anchored by social change through local and international partnerships.
+The IFK conducts innovative research in an interdisciplinary manner while aligned to the 4IR.
+The Institute provides ways to leverage 4IR technologies in pursuit of the realisation of the United Nations’ (UN) Sustainable Development Goals (SGDs).

 The IFK focuses on five themes, each championed by a research group: Data Science Across Disciplines, The Future of Health, Green Futures, The Future of Diplomacy, and Metaphysics and Machines.